-For the years ended December 31, 2014 and 2013 basic and diluted loss per share is based on the weighted average number of shares issued and outstanding.
+For the years ended December 31, 2015 and 2014 basic and diluted earnings per share is based on the weighted average number of shares issued and outstanding.

 19. Sensitivity analysis

 Foreign currency

 The Company undertakes certain transactions denominated in foreign currencies.
 Hence, exposure to exchange rate fluctuations arises.
 Exchange rate exposures are managed by matching its cash holdings to the currency structure of its expenses.